eltaline/wzd/README.md

 curl -o test.bolt http://localhost/test/test.bolt
 ```

-Deleting a file or value (a regular file is deleted first, if it exists, and not the value in the bolt archive):
+Deleting file or value (a regular file is deleted first, if it exists, and not the value in the bolt archive):

 ```bash
 curl -X DELETE http://localhost/test/test.jpg
 ```

-Deleting a file or value from the Bolt archive (forced):
+Deleting file or value from the Bolt archive (forced):

 ```bash
 curl -X DELETE -H "FromArchive: 1" http://localhost/test/test.jpg